iceablemedia/boldr-lite/readme.txt

 Tags: black, blue, brown, gray, green, orange, pink, purple, red, silver, tan, white, yellow, dark, light, one-column, two-columns, three-columns, four-columns, left-sidebar, right-sidebar, fixed-width, flexible-width, custom-background, custom-colors, custom-menu, featured-images, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 == ABOUT BOLDR LITE ==

 BoldR Lite is a bold, responsive, magazine style theme for WordPress.
 Perfect for tech or design oriented blogs and creative business websites.
-It features two widgetizable areas (sidebar and optional footer) and unlimited image slideshow.
+It features two widgetizable areas (sidebar and optional footer) and unlimited image slideshows.

 BoldR Lite is the lite version of BoldR Pro, which comes with many additional features and access to premium class pro support forum and can be found at http://www.iceablethemes.com